oceanprotocol-archive/OEPs/11/README.md

 * Verify the given service is allowed to be consumed by the given public key

+* Find the DID by the given service ID

-* If Consumer has permissions to consumer, download and provide data
+* If Consumer has permissions to consume, download and provide data for the given DID

 #### Cancel payment condition